Imo moves to recover disputed oil wells from Rivers

-The efforts of the government of Senator Hope Uzodinma to boost the economy of Imo State has received a huge boost following the move by the government to recover some oil wells wrongly ceded to Rivers State.
+The efforts of the government of Senator Hope Uzodinma to boost the economy of Imo State have received a huge boost, following the move by the government to recover some oil wells wrongly ceded to Rivers State.

 Imo and her neighboring Rivers have been in a protracted battle over oil wells belonging to the state but for which Rivers State receives monthly allocation and other benefits.